fedor-grigoryev/bi-2023-tcr-tils/README.md

 <!-- ![Proportion of expanded clonotypes](figs/TCR_clon_proportion.png) -->
 <img src="figs/TCR_clon_proportion.png" width="80%" height="80%" >

-Here, we shall also note that different subsets of CD8+ cells were enriched in tumor and normal tissues -- namely, CD8+ proliferating (4/4 samples), eff2 (3/4 samples) and mem1 (4/4 samples) are higher overexpanded in Tumor.
+Here, we shall also note that **different subsets of CD8+ cells were enriched in tumor and normal tissues** -- namely, CD8+ proliferating (4/4 samples), eff2 (3/4 samples) and mem1 (4/4 samples) are higher overexpanded in Tumor.
 That states that different cellular subtypes are most likely expanded to tackle different pathogenic sources.
 Whereas influenza-specific cells should be the most abundant in normal lung, MANA-specific CD8 cells should be more numerous in the tumour.
 Indeed, query to VDJdb showed that proportion of CD8+ TCRs specific to common lung pathogens (*InfluenzaA*, *SARS-CoV-2*, *M.tuberculosis*) was **1.4 fold higher** in normal subset (1.53% vs 1.11%).

 <!-- ![CD8+ expansion in tumor and normal tissue](figs/CD8_exp_by_tissue.png) -->
 <img src="figs/CD8_exp_by_tissue.png" width="80%" height="80%" >

-Exploring the largest subclones, we note that Tumor and Normal samples do not share cellular compositions with Normal composition being highly more variable.
+Exploring the largest subclones, we note that **Tumor and Normal samples do not share cellular compositions** with Normal composition being highly more variable.
 As tumor immunity is occupied with its fight with malignant cells, there are less expanded clonotypes with cells being specific to other pathogenic species.

 <!-- ![Cell type composition across 10 most populated clonotypes in Tumor and Normal](figs/celltype_clonotypes.png) -->
 <img src="figs/celltype_clonotypes.png" width="80%" height="80%" >

 ## Clonotype networks

-Construction of a clonotype network by computing distances between CDR3 sequences reveals a set of public clonotypes - clonotype clusters shared by all of the patients, illustrating possible specificity to a common pathogen (the clonotype network has been defined through amino acid alignment with distance based on BLOSUM62 matrix.
+Construction of a clonotype network by computing distances between CDR3 sequences reveals **a set of public clonotypes** - clonotype clusters shared by all of the patients, illustrating possible specificity to a common pathogen (the clonotype network has been defined through amino acid alignment with distance based on BLOSUM62 matrix.
 Two clonotypes were connected in the network with distance of their  CDR3 lower than 10).
-The query to VDJdb  (Shugay M., et al. 2018) has shown that TCRs from one of public clonotype networks (`1238`) were indeed specific for antigens from single pathogenic species - CMV.
+The query to VDJdb  (Shugay M., et al. 2018) has shown that TCRs from one of the public clonotype networks (`1238`) were indeed specific for antigens from single pathogenic species - CMV.

  ![Clonotype networks](figs/clonotype_net.png)